LexaMO/CSU-Senior-Project/docs/DefenseDocumentation.md

 I mostly struggled with finding documentation to meet my specific needs for this project.
 That and getting familiarized with the QtCreator IDE in the first place.

 ## Future Enhancements
 In the future, I would like to advance the interface by adding a drop down menu to remove or add the different function tabs from view.
 I would also like to add more advanced editing feature such as an undo button, and white balance for the images.
+I would also like to add a feature to view the before and after to access the changes and differences.

 ## Defense Presentation
 - [Click here for the link to the Defense Presentation Slides](/docs/SeniorRequirementsDoc.md)